Functional and fun gifts for boat owners that they’ll love as much as they love their boat.

 This boat maintenance log has four sections: Parts List, Vessel Information, Engine, Generator and Battery Specifications, and General Information.

-Plus, an organized maintenance log can make selling the boat easier because it is clear how it has been cared for.
+Plus, an organized maintenance log makes selling the boat easier because it’s clear how the boat was cared for.

 ABOUT THE AUTHOR